jotaijs/jotai-devtools/README.md

     // Expands the JSON tree view on initial render on Atom Viewer tab, Timeline tab, etc.
     // Defaults to `false`
     shouldExpandJsonTreeViewInitially?: boolean;
+    // The interval (in milliseconds) between each step of the time travel playback.
+    // Defaults to `750ms`
+    timeTravelPlaybackInterval?: number;
     // The maximum number of snapshots to keep in the history.
     // The higher the number the more memory it will consume.
-    // Defaults to Infinity.
-Recommended: ~30
+    // Defaults to `Infinity`.
+Recommended: `~30`
     snapshotHistoryLimit?: number;
   };
 };